 If you’re landing in Scotland directly from overseas then it’s a good idea to have some British Pounds before you arrive.

 It can be useful to pay taxis, public transport or to get some food once you arrive, although almost all can be paid by card these days too.
+Having some extra notes for tipping is a good idea too.

 If you’re getting currency before arriving in Scotland then it’s likely you’ll be given standard English banknotes.
 This is absolutely fine for using in Scotland – don’t worry about that at all.